We call donations to SDARL “investments” because you can expect a return on that investment through the leadership service of our graduates.

 Program funding comes from companies, individuals, and partner organizations who share a passion for developing leaders who will keep South Dakota agriculture and rural communities thriving!

 We call these contributions “investments” because the return on investment is lived out each day in the leadership service of our graduates.

-The 300 graduates and current class members of this leadership program include South Dakota Secretaries of Agriculture, President of the South Dakota Farm Bureau, officers of Agtegra, SD Corn Growers, SD Soybean Association, legislators, and community leaders.
+The 300-plus graduates and current class members of this leadership program include South Dakota Secretaries of Agriculture, President of the South Dakota Farm Bureau, officers of Agtegra, SD Corn Growers, SD Soybean Association, legislators, and community leaders.
 Our leaders serve on commodity boards and county boards, in legislative chambers and Chambers of Commerce—building consensus, building teams, building South Dakota.